thecclub/projects/guess_a_no/README.md

-Game: Guess A Number
+Game: Joker's Evil Number
 =======

 ### Objective

-Objective is to build a fun game, which will help a User to get familar with random no and basic logic.
-It's a small script and any language can be used for coding.
+Batman has been locked inside a room by you(**Joker**) and to get out he has to enter a password which is less than 100, for every wrong move batman makes you mock him with an evil message :grin:.

+You have to go and meet and meet **Harley Quinn**, can you write a program to do this for you.

 Procedure
 -----------

 * Generate a random number from 1 to 100
 * Ask the User to guess the number